New York operates a state-run exchange called NY State of Health for enrollment in certified individual/family dental plans.

 How much does dental insurance cost in New York?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in New York over a two-year period (2020-2021) was $52.49.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in New York in 2022 was $54.15.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.